 Nancy has served on many hospital, local, LHIN and provincial Boards and committees such as a Family Health Team, the Ontario Hospital Association, and the Canadian Military.
 She has presented at various district, regional, provincial, and international conferences on various topics related to health care.

 In 2011, Nancy was honoured to receive the Influential Women of Northern Ontario Award for the Public Sector in recognition of her leadership in health care.
+In March 2020, she was awarded the Davedi Order of Merit for her contribution to healthcare in the community.

 Nancy resides in North Bay with her husband Bill.
 She is a strong advocate for healthy lifestyles and fitness.